YanivMendiuk/linux_task1/README.md

 ## Requirements

-- A Debian-based Linux distribution (Ubuntu, Debian, etc.).
+- A Debian-based Linux distribution (Mint, Ubuntu, Debian, etc.).
 - `sudo` privileges.
 - `curl` and `git` installed (if not, install using `sudo apt-get install curl git -y`).

-## Contributing

-Feel free to submit issues or pull requests to improve this setup process!

-## License

-This project is licensed under the MIT License.

-The project name is https\://github.com/YanivMendiuk/linux\_task1.git